Computing importance weights for Markov chain Monte Carlo via couplings: an application to f-divergence diagnostics

 \[\begin{equation} \mathbb{P}\left( \frac{1}{M}\sum_{m=1}^{M} f(M W_t^m) \le D_f(\pi \| \mu_t) - \varepsilon \right) \to 0 \quad \text{as } M \to \infty \end{equation}\]

-So, if we can generate “good” weights \(W_t^m\) at each MCMC step \(t\), we can track the convergence of the chain’s distribution.
+So, because our weight harmonization algorithm generates consistent weights \(W_t^n\) at each MCMC step \(t\), we can directly track the convergence of the chain’s distribution using empirical \(f\)-divergences!

 Experiment 2: MALA on Stochastic Volatility